-- 1. In the Technical Publications application, display the technical record that you want to update. - 2.
-On the Aircraft or Equipment Status tab, select the aircraft or piece of equipment for which you want to add the MOC. - 3.
+1. In the Technical Publications application, display the technical record that you want to update.

+- 2. On the Aircraft or Equipment Status tab, select the aircraft or piece of equipment for which you want to add the MOC. - 3.
 In the MOC field, enter the method of compliance. - 4.
+If the aircraft or piece of equipment is not required to comply with one or more associated engineering orders, in the Justification field, specify a justification for the non-compliant aircraft or piece of equipment. - 5.
 Save the technical publication.